Maimarktgelände

-The Maimarktgelände (May Market Grounds) is an exhibition site located in Mannheim, Germany, which covers a surface of 210,000 m².
+The Maimarktgelände (May Market Grounds) is an exhibition site located in Mannheim, Germany, which covers a surface of 225,000 m2.
 It hosts the annual Mannheim May Market as well as open-air concerts and other events.
-Starting in April each year, 47 exhibition halls with a surface of 42,000 m² are developed on the apron of the site.
+Starting in April each year, 47 exhibition halls with a surface of 42,000 m2 are developed on the apron of the site.
 With approximately 1,500 exhibitors and around 400,000 visitors annually, the Maimarktgelände is a major German regional exhibition.
-In 1989, the 12,500-capacity Maimarkthalle (7500 m²) was built as the first permanent exhibition hall, which is used all year round for concerts.
+In 1989, the 12,000-capacity Maimarkthalle (8100 m2) was built as the first permanent exhibition hall, which is used all year round for concerts.

 The area has good transport connections because the Mannheim motorway interchange is nearby and the A 656 and the B 38a can be reached directly.
 The Mannheim Arena/Maimarkt stop on the Rhine-Neckar S-Bahn is 1,000 m away.
 The park area enclosure has 12,000 parking bays and on Sundays and holidays parts of the neighboring Mannheim City Airport is available with around a further 8,000 parking bays.

 Notable events

-Notable past performers have included Iron Maiden, Aerosmith, Anastacia, Bon Jovi, Queen, The Rolling Stones, U2, Metallica, Red Hot Chili Peppers, Dream Theater, Black Sabbath, Pink Floyd, Guns N' Roses, ZZ Top, Prince and Genesis.
+Notable past performers have included Iron Maiden, Aerosmith, Anastacia, Bon Jovi, Queen, The Rolling Stones, U2, Metallica, Red Hot Chili Peppers, Dream Theater, Black Sabbath, Deep Purple, Pink Floyd, Guns N' Roses, ZZ Top, Prince and Genesis.

 The Maimarkt-Turnier Mannheim is an annual international horse show held during the Mannheimer Maimarkt since 1964.